-This Chocolate Chip Cake is 2 layers of moist and delicious cake with mini semi-sweet chocolate chips baked right in, and a sweet vanilla chocolate chip buttercream frosting to boot!
+This Chocolate Chip Cake is 2 layers of moist and delicious vanilla cake loaded with mini semi-sweet chocolate chips and a sweet vanilla chocolate chip buttercream frosting to boot!

 Slice of 2 layer chocolate chip cake on it's side on a brown paper background | © Beyond the Butter®

-This chocolate chip cake is 2, 8-inch layers of moist and fluffy white cake that has mini semi-sweet chocolate chips baked right in.
-It’s a super easy recipe to make without using your hand mixer or stand mixer and pairs perfectly with this creamy vanilla chocolate chip buttercream frosting.
+This simple chocolate chip cake is two 8-inch layers of moist, fluffy white cake with mini semi-sweet chocolate chips topped with a creamy vanilla chocolate chip buttercream frosting.

 Slices 2 layer chocolate chip cake on a brown paper background | © Beyond the Butter®